pattonsgirl/CEG2350/Labs/Lab06/LabTemplate.md

 Use good markdown so that this documentation is pretty and clean on GitHub.

-Below is kind of how I would format things

 ### `.bash_aliases`
 Describe your script in plain English, nothing too technical.
 Think about this as describing what you made over the dinner table.